mobify/workshop--mobile-assets/README.md

 Once you install the workshop, you're ready to move on to the next step.

-1. In the `workshop--hijax` directory, run the following command to proceed to the project set up branch:
+1. In the `workshop--mobile-assets` directory, run the following command to proceed to the project set up branch:

 ```
 git checkout step-1-resize-banner-image